Skip to main content

 Browser Stream (SSE)

 For live, long-running sessions, use /browser/stream.
 Instead of capturing a single snapshot, the browser stays open and streams events in real-time via Server-Sent Events.
+Only data-carrying requests (XHR/Fetch API calls) are captured — full HTML pages and JavaScript bundles are filtered out.
+No resources are blocked by default so pages load fully and widgets initialize correctly.
+Default wait strategy is networkidle.
+All data is gzip-compressed.
 Use cases:

 • Capture WebSocket frames that the page receives (live data feeds)

-• Monitor network API calls the page makes (XHR/Fetch responses)
+• Monitor XHR/Fetch API calls the page makes (the actual data endpoints)

 • Watch DOM elements for changes (price updates, content changes)